Introducing Kubectl with Oracle Cloud Native Environment

 • --raw - Displays all raw byte and sensitive data

-• --flatten - Flattens the resulting kubeconfig file into self-contained output that can be used for creating portable kubeconfig files (which are not covered here)
+• --flatten - Flattens the resulting kubeconfig file into self-contained output that you can use for creating portable kubeconfig files

 2. Review the details of all defined contexts in the active configuration file.